Bloodaxe90/Satellite_Tracking/README.md

   <b>Finding the minimum laser power at which the laser could be identified:</b>
   <ul>
     <li>
-      For each laser power I measured the area, mean intensity and standerd deviation intensity.
-I also decided to see how well the laser could reproduce some input noise (a square wave with a frequency of 1 Hz), to do this I calculated the dominant frequency of the FFT of the pixels position over time.
+      For each laser power I measured the area, mean intensity, and standard deviation intensity.
+I also evaluated how well the laser could reproduce input noise (a square wave with a frequency of 1 Hz).
+To do this, I calculated the dominant frequency of the FFT of the pixel position over time.
 The frequency error plotted against laser power can also be seen below.
       <img width="1389" height="990" alt="clipboard706" src="https://github.com/user-attachments/assets/980676aa-693e-42d9-99af-b96c717495d4" />
     </li>
     <li>
-      Since the mean intensity and standard deviation of the detected laser depend on the beam profiles measured area (as higher laser intensity causes the profile to “bloom” and include more of the faint halo), these raw metrics become misleading: the mean is artificially lowered, and the standard deviation inflated.
+      Since the mean intensity and standard deviation of the detected laser depend on the beam profile’s measured area (as higher laser intensity causes the profile to “bloom” and include more of the faint halo), these raw metrics become misleading: the mean is artificially lowered, and the standard deviation inflated.
       <p>
         To remove this area dependency, two normalized quantities were introduced and plotted against the laser current:
         <ul>
           <li>
-            Total Flux (Mean Intensity × Area): Provides a true measure of the total captured light energy, independent of blob size.
+            Total Flux (Mean Intensity × Area): Provides a true measure of the total captured light energy, independent of beam size.
           </li>
           <li>
             Coefficient of Variation (CV = Standard Deviation / Mean): Quantifies the relative variability of pixel intensities, offering a measure of beam uniformity independent of brightness and area.